 Risk of Bird Flu for International Travelers

-What should you do if you have plans to travel abroad?
-The first step is to find out the facts.
+If you have plans to travel abroad, then you should find out the facts.

 Bird Flu Facts